KhronosGroup/glTF/extensions/2.0/Khronos/KHR_xmp_ld/README.md

 ## Defining XMP Metadata

 An indirection level is introduced to avoid replicating the same XMP metadata in multiple glTF objects.
-XMP metadatas are defined within a dictionary property in the glTF scene description file by adding an `extensions` property to the top-level glTF 2.0 object and defining a `KHR_xmp` object.
-The `KHR_xmp` object defines one property:
+XMP metadatas are defined within a dictionary property in the glTF scene description file by adding an `extensions` property to the top-level glTF 2.0 object and defining a `KHR_xmp_ld` object.
+The `KHR_xmp_ld` object defines one property:

 * `packets`: an array of metadata packets.
 Each packet is JSON-LD compliant (with [additional restrictions](#json-ld-restrictions-and-recommendations)) and requires a `@context` dictionary to be defined which includes references for the namespaces.